National Zoological Park (United States): Modern status

 Expanding knowledge about the needs of zoo animals and commitment to their well-being has changed the look of the National Zoo.
 Today, animals live in natural groupings rather than individually.
 Rare and endangered species, such as golden lion tamarins, Sumatran tigers, and sarus cranes, breed and raise their young – showing the success of the zoo's conservation and research programs.
 The zoo's research team studies animals both in the wild and at the zoo.
 Its research encompasses reproductive biology, conservation biology, biodiversity monitoring, veterinary medicine, nutrition, behavior, ecology, and bird migration.

 The National Zoo has developed public-education programs to help students, teachers and families explore the intricacies of the animal world.
 The zoo also designed specialized programs to train wildlife professionals from around the world and to form a network to provide crucial support for international conservation.
 The National Zoo is at the forefront of the use of web technology and programming to expand its programs to an international virtual audience.

-The National Zoo has been the home to giant pandas since Ling-Ling and Hsing-Hsing arrived at the zoo in 1972.
-Since 2000, Mei Xiang and Tian Tian also lived there.
-On July 9, 2005, Mei Xiang gave birth to Tai Shan, who went to China in February 2010.
-On August 23, 2013, Mei Xiang gave birth to Bao Bao, who went to China in February 2017; upon her arrival she began participating in the species breeding program.
-On August 22, 2015, Mei Xiang gave birth to Bei Bei, who said farewell to The National Zoo in November 2019.
-Due to an agreement with the China Wildlife Conservation Association, all giant panda born in the zoo, must relocate to China upon turning four years old.